-Audi e-tron Sportback performance, top speed, motor
+Audi e-tron Sportback performance, top speed & motor

-|0-62mph||Top speed||Driven wheels||Power|
+|Model||0-62mph||Top speed||Driven wheels||Power|

 Our first taste of the e-tron Sportback was in 55 form, and we’ve subsequently tried this model on UK roads, too.
-This is the mid-range offering in a three-strong line-up – below it sits the entry-level 50, while above is the high-performance S. In the 55, the permanent quattro all-wheel-drive system is enabled by a pair of electric motors – one on each axle – while the S uses a three-motor setup, with two of the 55's front-motor axles at its rear, and an adapted version of the standard car's rear-axle motor at the front.
+This is the mid-range offering in a three-strong line-up – below it sits the entry-level 50, while above is the high-performance S. In the 55, the quattro all-wheel-drive system is enabled by a pair of electric motors – one on each axle – while the S uses a three-motor setup, with two of the 55's front-motor axles at its rear, and an adapted version of the standard car's rear-axle motor at the front.

 And yet for all this grip and performance, you hear nothing inside.
 The way Audi insulates its cars’ occupants from the outside world has always been impressive, but the engineers appear to have stepped things up a notch with the e-tron and e-tron Sportback.
 It’s genuinely one of the quietest cars we’ve ever had the pleasure of travelling in.
-The ride is excellent, even on 21-inch wheels.
+The ride is excellent, even on 21-inch alloy wheels.

 Audi e-tron Sportback 0-62mph, top speed and acceleration

-Audi has done everything possible to disguise the Sportback's considerable weight, but there’s no avoiding the fact that this is a 2.5-tonne car.
+Audi has done everything possible to disguise the Sportback's hefty weight, but there’s no avoiding the fact that this is a 2.5-tonne car.
 It rides wonderfully, but you’d be hard pressed to call it fun to drive.
 Grip from the quattro system is excellent, but there’s not much feel through the steering and body control could be better.

 The triple-motor setup in the S makes it quite a different prospect to the dual-motor 55.
-Of course, acceleration feels even stronger, but it's the way the S cleverly distributes all that power across its two axles that's most impressive.
-Most of the time, just the two motors on the rear axle are at work, but when you press the accelerator hard, the front motor comes into play too, giving you maximum shove.
+Acceleration feels even stronger, but it's how the S cleverly distributes the power across its two axles that's most impressive.
+Most of the time, just the two rear motors are at work, but when you press the accelerator hard, the front comes into play too, giving you maximum shove.

 The car can also vary the amount of power being sent to each wheel in order to boost both grip and stability while turning.
 The end result is an astonishing amount of traction when taking corners at speed, making even the twistiest route a 'point-and-shoot' experience.
-Extensive suspension improvements and sharper steering compared to the 55 also contribute to the sense of agility in the S.
+Extensive suspension improvements and sharper steering compared to the 55 also contribute to the heightened sense of agility you get from the S.

 In This Review